A Quiet Mechanical Keyboard for a Loud Office (A Practical Build Story)

 3) Choose keycaps that don’t ring

-Thicker keycaps (often PBT) tend to reduce sharpness and make the board sound more solid.
-Thin, bright caps can make even silent switches sound “plasticky.”
+Thicker keycaps often sound calmer.
+Thin caps can make even silent switches sound sharp.

 The “quiet build” recipe that actually works